-• Intrastate transportation and storage - Revenue is principally generated from fees charged to customers to reserve firm capacity on or move gas through our pipelines on an interruptible basis.
+Intrastate transportation and storage - Revenue is principally generated from fees charged to customers to reserve firm capacity on or move gas through our pipelines on an interruptible basis.
 Our interruptible or short-term business is generally impacted by basis differentials between delivery points on our system and the price of natural gas.
 The basis differentials that primarily impact our interruptible business are primarily among receipt points between West Texas to East Texas or segments thereof.
 When narrow or flat spreads exist, our open capacity may be underutilized and go unsold.
 Conversely, when basis differentials widen, our interruptible volumes and fees generally increase.
 The fee structure normally consists of a monetary fee and fuel retention.
 Excess fuel retained after consumption, if any, is typically sold at market prices.
 In addition to transport fees, we generate revenue from purchasing natural gas and transporting it across our system.
 The natural gas is then sold to electric utilities, independent power plants, local distribution companies, industrial end-users and other marketing companies.
 The HPL System purchases natural gas at the wellhead for transport and selling.
 Other pipelines with access to West Texas supply, such as Oasis and ET Fuel, may also purchase gas at the wellhead and other supply sources for transport across our system to be sold at market on the east side of our system.
 This activity allows our intrastate transportation and storage segment to capture the current basis differentials between delivery points on our system or to capture basis differentials that were previously locked in through hedges.
 Firm capacity long-term contracts are typically not subject to price differentials between shipping locations.

 We also generate fee-based revenue from our natural gas storage facilities by contracting with third parties for their use of our storage capacity.
 From time to time, we inject and hold natural gas in our Bammel storage facility to take advantage of contango markets, a term used to describe a pricing environment when the price of natural gas is higher in the future than the current spot price.
 We use financial derivatives to hedge the natural gas held in connection with these arbitrage opportunities.
 Our earnings from natural gas storage we purchase, store and sell are subject to the current market prices (spot price in relation to forward price) at the time the storage gas is hedged.
 At the inception of the hedge, we lock in a margin by purchasing gas in the spot market and entering into a financial derivative to lock in the forward sale price.
-If we designate the related financial derivative as a fair value hedge for accounting purposes, we value the hedged natural gas inventory at current spot market prices whereas the financial derivative is valued using forward natural gas prices.
-As a result of fair value hedge accounting, we have elected to exclude the spot forward premium from the measurement of effectiveness and changes in the spread between forward natural gas prices and spot market prices result in unrealized gains or losses until the underlying physical gas is withdrawn and the related financial derivatives are settled.
-Once the gas is withdrawn and the designated derivatives are settled, the previously unrealized gains or losses associated with these positions are realized.
-If the spread narrows between spot and forward prices, we will record unrealized gains or lower unrealized gains.
+If we designate the related financial derivative as a fair value hedge for accounting purposes, we value the hedged natural gas inventory at current spot market prices whereas the financial derivative is valued using forward natural gas prices and changes in the spread between forward natural gas prices and spot market prices result in unrealized gains or losses until the underlying physical gas is withdrawn and the related financial derivatives are settled.
+Once the gas is withdrawn and the designated derivatives are settled.
+If the spread naturous between spot and forward prices, we will record unrealized gains or losses or lower unrealized gains.